Blue Light Filtering and Healthy Sight in the Multi-Screen Age

 What makes JINS SCREEN effective and easy to use is that you can put these blue light blocking lenses in any of the 1,200 frames we have in our inventory.
 In Japan, we've sold millions of pairs of JINS SCREEN glasses.
 As protective eyewear takes off in popularity in the United States, the time has come for you to discover the difference that it can make to your eye health and sleep patterns.

 We also want to cater to your individual needs and lifestyle for blue light eye protection.
 Which is why we created 3 blue light lens types that you’re able to freely choose from.
-First, JINS SCREEN regular blocks 25% of blue light, is good for your everyday use on digital devices, and comes clear with a blue filter coating.
-Second, JINS SCREEN Plus blocks 40%, is good for heavy screen time use, and has a light green tint.
-Third, JINS SCREEN Night, blocks 60%, is good for night time use before bed, and comes in an amber orange tint.
+First, JINS SCREEN DAILY USE blocks 25% of blue light, is good for your everyday use on digital devices, and comes clear with a blue filter coating.
+Second, JINS SCREEN HEAVY USE blocks 40%, is good for heavy screen time use, and has a light green tint.
+Third, JINS SCREEN NIGHT USE, blocks 60%, is good for night time use before bed, and comes in an amber orange tint.

 How Blue Light Glasses Help